levycampelo/levycampelo/README.md

-- 👋 Hi, I’m @levycampelo
+- 👋 Hi, I'm @levycampelo
-- 👀 I’m interested in new technologies, cloud and network automation
+- 👀 I'm interested in new technologies, cloud and network automation
-- 🌱 I’m currently learning cloud and security
+- 🌱 I'm currently learning cloud and security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on network automation
 - 📫 How to reach me ...

 <!---